oktadev/okta-react-native-app-auth-example/README.md

 Click **Done** and you should see a client ID next screen.
 Copy and save this value as well.

+### Specify Your Issuer, Client ID, and Redirect URI

 Open `App.js` and adjust the initialization of `AppAuth` with your settings.

 ```